ye-kyaw-thu/error-overflow/cupy-installation-gcc-version-error.md

 ## How to Solve:

-Comment Out the following line of $CUDA_HOME/include/host_config.h:
+Comment out the following line of $CUDA_HOME/include/host_config.h:

 #if __GNUC__ > 6